leonicolas/computer-8bits/README.md

 ## The full adder

 This is the circuit responsible for sum two numbers.
-It's a important piece for the ALU.
+It's a important ALU piece.

 ![The full adder](images/full_adder.png)